charleskoffler/clprolf/README.md

 SIMOL CODE EDITORS
 simol sources can be open with Eclipse and choosing open with java editor, or with notepad+++->java language, and so on.
 You can format the generated java code with Eclipse, for example, right clic on the java generated file, source, format.
+Simol framework for Java permit to use java's IDE and tools, and autocompletion on annotations, and is completely integrated with java.

 SIMOL AND JAVA LIBRARIES
 In order to help users which would want to use existing java libraries as simol, documents contening a classification proposal of java usual language libraries exist and will grow.